McKenna Mendelson Mainline: GRT signing and 1971 album

-The Mainline Bump n Grind Revue
+The Mainline Bump 'n Grind Revue

 In late 1971, Zeke Sheppard moved on to other things and the band, again by newspaper advertisement, hired Ted Purdy to take over the mantle of bass player for the otherwise intact band.
 In February 1972, the band recorded a live album featuring striptease artists at the run-down Victory Theatre, a vintage Toronto burlesque venue.
-The resulting album, "The Mainline Bump and Grind Review" was mixed at Moses Znaimer's Thunder Sound studios, long before Znaimer gained notoriety as the founder of CITY-TV.
+The resulting album, The Mainline Bump 'n Grind Revue was mixed at Moses Znaimer's Thunder Sound studios, long before Znaimer gained notoriety as the founder of CITY-TV.
 The album was recorded by Jay Messina and Jack Douglas on the Record Plant mobile studio out of New York City.
-Messina and Douglas later engineered the likes of John Lennon, Aerosmith and Lou Reed.
+Messina and Douglas later engineered the likes of John Lennon, Aerosmith, and Lou Reed.
 The Record Plant mobile encountered difficulties crossing the border due to customs officers' unfamiliarity with high-tech equipment of such nature being packed into a truck, with the result that there were only a couple of hours to do a complete sound check prior to the performance.
 This difficulty was compounded by the fact that the band was in an advanced state of inebriation from drugs and alcohol, and consequently played at much higher volume during the performance than they had during the sound check.
 As a result, most of the individual instrument and vocal tracks were too distorted to be useful, which left only the house stereo pair for mixing.
 The mixing sessions at Thunder Sound were therefore quite protracted, and studio back-up vocal and horn tracks were added to buttress the live tracks.
-Mick Jagger dropped in one afternoon and enjoyed a convivial visit with the band while listening to the tracks.
 Despite the technical shortcomings of the recording, the concert became the stuff of minor legend with its combination of hard-driving covers of blues classics and the estimable performances of talented striptease performers.
 The tribute to vaudevillian burlesque form was completed by the use of a comedian as opening act and MC and the formal dinner-jacketed, tuxedoed attire of the band members.
-The critical acclaim that the "Mainline Bump n' Grind Revue" garnered was unfortunately not followed by commercial success.
 The 1972 Bump n Grind Revue is sometimes confused with a later burlesque show that the band performed at the Victory Theatre on New Year's Eve, 1974.
 That concert was recorded on video by TV Ontario, a public broadcaster, but was not the subject of a major label album release.
-The other main distinguishing feature of that show was that band members appeared in drag.